Georges034302/scb-akkodis-course/session7/aws_azure/aws-azure-migrate.md

 ---

 ## ✅ Prerequisites
-- **AWS CLI** authenticated with permissions for EC2/AMI/S3.
+- **AWS CLI** installed and authenticated with an IAM identity that can read EC2/AMI/Snapshots and manage a Windows EC2 instance for the appliance.
-- **Azure CLI** authenticated with subscription access.
+- **Azure CLI** installed and authenticated to the target subscription.
-- **lab3-env.sh** prepared (TARGET RG/VNet/Subnet/NSG).
+- **lab3-env.sh** prepared (creates target RG/VNet/Subnet/NSG).
-- Appliance deployment permissions in AWS (OVA/AMI import).
+- Ability to open outbound **HTTPS (443)** from the appliance VM to Azure.
-- Firewall egress open for appliance → Azure communication (HTTPS 443).
+- RDP access to the Windows appliance VM.

 ---